 1. Choose the affirmation : I am wealthy.

 2. Make it a why question: Why am I wealthy?

 3. Make it progressive: Why am I getting wealthier all the time?

 4. If needed for you to feel it in your bones, slow it down with “gradually.”
 Why am I gradually getting wealthier?” (drop the “gradual” when it no longer feels needed).

-5. If you’re repeating Empowering Questions, pause after each one so your subconscious mind will have space to consider and create it’s own, positive answers.
+5. If you’re repeating TPQs, pause after each one so your subconscious mind will have space to positively respond if it feels like it.

 This stuff doesn’t work if you just think about it, so test it out.
 Pick one or two TPQs to do this week and repeat them several times through out your day.
 Then check in at the end of the week to see how that area of your life has positively shifted.
 Enjoy!

 You can get my beautiful Chakra Boosters Healing Tattoos™ here and my brand new (not even “officially” released) book, ‘Your Roadmap to Life Mastery: Discover the 7-Year Cycles That Shape Your Life’ here.
 It will help you tap into your personal roadmap for success – your chakras and the chakra cycles of your life.
 Want to get my weekly emails?
 Just grab your FREE copy of my Chakra Empowerment Course or a FREE copy of my Heart Chakra Healing Song and you’ll be on my list.